 Dave concludes by offering several tips on how to make sure that the pictures in your presentations have maximum effect.

 I think that Dave has covered all the bases.
-His advice is worth following.
+His advice about full screen images is worth following.
 I do, however, have a couple of suggestions for his revamped slide.

 In it, there is the sentence “You can’t steer a boat by watching the wake”.
 I would add a period after “wake”.
 It is a sentence, not a title, and as such would look better, in my view, with the proper punctuation.

 Also, I would try to keep the entire sentence against the blue of the sky.
 Note how the “e” in “wake” falls across the trees.
 This might seem like a small point, but having the same background for text makes it easier to read.
-Of course, keeping all of the text against the blue of the sky in this case would mean reducing the size of the font, which is never desirable in a presentation slide.
-Bigger is better when it comes to text on a slide, and one must always take that into consideration.
+Of course, keeping all of the text against the blue of the sky in this case would mean reducing the size of the font.
+Bigger is better when it comes to text on a slide, but it is not the only consideration.

-If you would like more ideas on how to improve your PowerPoint presentations, Dave’s blog is chock-full of them.
+If you would like more ideas on how to improve your PowerPoint presentations, Dave’s blog is full of them.